Over 42,000 CRA Accounts Breached: What to Know

-When it comes to access to cybersecurity, there are a few methodologies to control user access that are useful to understand.
+When it comes to access control in cybersecurity, there are a few methodologies to control user access that are useful to understand.
 They are blacklisting, whitelisting and greylisting.
 All three methods have their benefits and disadvantages and so the right option for your business depends on your goals and needs.
+This brief overview of blacklisting, whitelisting, and greylisting approaches can help you compare them quickly.
 Let's take a look at each one.

 Blacklisting is a method of controlling access to data or networks by identifying users or devices that are not allowed.
 This is usually done by keeping a list of known bad actors or dangerous IP addresses and blocking any traffic from those addresses.
 Blacklisting can be used to block specific websites, email addresses, or even entire countries.
 This approach is threat-centric and allows access as the default setting.